ThiagoSchetini/manjaro-architect-guide/README.md

 	sudo vim /etc/udev/rules.d/60-ioscheduler.rules

-There is a sample that you can just copy and paste to the .rules file with ATTR=32:
+Use this sample.
+Copy and paste to the .rules file above.
+Note the "32" value on the last line:

 	# set scheduler for NVMe
 	ACTION=="add|change", KERNEL=="nvme[0-9]*", ATTR{queue/scheduler}="none"